MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-overview.md

 Consider making the following optimizations for your `content` chat and channel tab:

-- Show which users are currently viewing content pinned to the tab, such as users actively viewing each whiteboard.
+- Show which users are viewing content pinned to the tab, such as users actively viewing each whiteboard.
 - Nudge users to join an ongoing collaboration session, such as displaying a toast to join an ongoing standup for a task app.
 - Allow users to follow a specific user or group of users, such as by clicking on the avatar of another connected user they'd like to follow.